Skip to main content

 Less Annoying CRM’s web app is designed for optimal use on mobile phones, so there is no need to get a mobile app to access the CRM on the go.

 Why I picked Less Annoying CRM: Less Annoying CRM is a funny name for a CRM, but this solution lives up to its name.
+It’s not hard to find your way around this platform.

 There’s no mobile app as I write this, but honestly, the mobile site is good enough to not warrant one.
 On the plus side, that saves space on your smartphone and eliminates the need for constant updates, and you can always create a web app on your phone’s home screen if needed.

-Standout features include centralized contact management, customizable deal pipelines, team activity reports, and a mobile-optimized web, so there’s no need to download a separate app.
+Features include centralized contact management, customizable deal pipelines, team activity reports, and a mobile-optimized web, so there’s no need to download a separate app.
 Plus, you can make an unlimited number of custom fields with drag-and-drop to gather only the information you need from leads.

-AgileForms, Google Calendar, Google Contacts, Google Forms, MailChimp, Microsoft Outlook Calendar, Nusii, ReForm, Writtenly, and ZipMessage.
+Integrations include AgileForms, Google Calendar, Google Contacts, Google Forms, MailChimp, Microsoft Outlook Calendar, Nusii, ReForm, Writtenly, and ZipMessage.
+You can also link a paid Zapier account to unlock 5,000 more integrations.

 Pros and cons